 Don’t have an existing working cattle barn on your property to renovate?
-Build a new Party Barn–either using a relocated antique post and beam barn or use new timbers and build a party barn like this one.
-Michael Brandes (Brandes Maselli Architects) selected Carolina Timberworks to fabricate and erect the timber frame for a new Party Barn located on a golf course in Bedminster, NJ.
+Build a new party barn either using a relocated antique post and beam barn or use new timbers and build a party barn like this one.
+Brandes Maselli Architects selected Carolina Timberworks to fabricate and erect the timber frame for a new Party Barn located on a golf course in Bedminster, NJ.

-In order to keep costs down, new rough sawn Douglas Fir was chosen for the timber frame.
+To keep the cost of building a party barn down, new rough-sawn Douglas Fir was chosen for the timber frame.
 It’s not easy to replicate the patina of time and weather-worn barn timber.
 At first glance, a piece of antique timber looks gray.
-A closer inspection will reveal subtle shades of brown, black and silver.
-We’ve seen new timber faux finished in an attempt to duplicate the look of aged timber, but it often falls short of the mark.
-However, the finish that Michael’s people applied to these new timbers is, in our opinion, quite authentic.
+A closer inspection will reveal subtle brown, black, and silver shades.
+We’ve seen new timber faux finishes in an attempt to duplicate the look of aged timber, but it often falls short of the mark (good from afar, but far from good).
+However, the finish that Michael Brandes’ painting subcontractor applied to these new timbers is, in our opinion, quite authentic.

-Three years later, it was decided that the Party Barn needed a silo.
-We built the timber framed domed silo roof from Douglas Fir reclaimed from the San Diego & Arizona Eastern Railway, better known as “The Impossible Railroad”.
-Built from 1907 – 1919, the construction of this 146 mile long railroad from San Diego to El Centro to the east overcame a series of catastrophes and misfortunes–including, but not limited to, the Mexican Revolution, a prolonged legal battle, floods, World War I, labor shortages, tunnel collapses, and a pandemic thrown in for good measure.
+Three years later, it was decided that the party barn needed a silo.
+We built the timber framed domed silo roof from Douglas Fir reclaimed from the San Diego and Arizona Eastern Railway, better known as “The Impossible Railroad.”
+Built between 1907 – 1919, the construction of this 146-mile long railroad from San Diego to El Centro to the east overcame a series of catastrophes and misfortunes including, but not limited to, the Mexican Revolution, a prolonged legal battle, floods, World War I, labor shortages, tunnel collapses, and a pandemic thrown in for good measure.

 North Carolina Mountains Party Barn

-A friend of mine, upon seeing the photographs of these party barns, exclaimed “Everybody should have a Party Barn!”
+Upon seeing the photographs of these party barns, a friend of mine exclaimed, “Everybody should have a party barn!”

+Timber framing is one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.
 Buildings that are loved get maintained, and well-maintained buildings last far longer.
-Timber framing may be one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.

-Timber is a natural product.
+- Timber is a natural product.
+Is timber sustainable?
+Yes!
 It is recyclable, biodegradable, and renewable.
 It does not off-gas toxins because there are none.

 Timber, unlike 2×4 and 2×6 lumber, upon the end of the useful life of the timber frame or post and beam home, will be carefully dismantled and reused.
 Used 2x4s may one day be reused, but today are going into landfills, rotting, and releasing their stored carbon into the atmosphere.